Facilities Rental Information

-The David G. Gregor Building was recently renovated and is home of the nursing and EMT/Paramedic departments and classrooms, located on the second level.
-The first level houses Liberal Arts faculty and classrooms.
+The David G. Gregor Building houses the School of Education, Behavioral Sciences and Public Services.
+It is the home of the state-of-the-art nursing labs and classrooms, located on the second level.
+The first level houses liberal arts faculty and classrooms.
 The ground level houses Institutional Research, Institutional Technology and the College’s Center for Professional Excellence.

 Jules R. Samann Instructional Resource Center (6)

-The Jules Center houses fourteen general classrooms, five computer classrooms, and a 130-seat amphitheater, all of which are electronically smart.
+The Jules Center houses the School of Arts and Humanities and offers fourteen general classrooms, five computer classrooms, and a 130-seat amphitheater, all of which are electronically smart.
 The Jules Center is also the location for the art lab, a 72-station open access computer resource center, meeting rooms, the Boardroom, and the Public Relations Office.
 Enrollment Services is housed in this building as well, that includes the offices of Admissions, Financial Services and Student Records, New Student Advising, Switchboard and the College Bookstore.